 Once water has been filtered, it is important to remember to add back in the positive nutrients that might have been filtered out such as calcium and magnesium.
 Pure water also needs to be pH balanced in order to increase uptake from plants.
 These are very important steps in any garden and especially in a hydroponic, aeroponic, or nutrient film gardening system since they rely heavily on water for transport of nutrients and other dissolved compounds.

 RO water systems produce more water with additional water pressure.
-When water pressure is not enough to optimize your water filter, a booster pump can dramatically improve how much water a RO system delivers.
-Water pressure varies from house to house and older homes often suffer from poor water pressure due to calcium build up in water lines and valves over time.
-Hydro logic and Growonix make a range of booster pumps to fit inline before their water filtration systems in order to maximize their effectiveness.
+When water pressure is not enough to optimize your water filter, a booster pump can dramatically improve how much water an RO system delivers.
+Water pressure varies from house to house and older homes often suffer from poor water pressure due to calcium buildup in water lines and valves over time.
+Hydro Logic and Growonix make a range of booster pumps to fit inline before their water filtration systems in order to maximize their effectiveness.